Truck driver arrested in multi-vehicle freeway crash that killed 7 in Oregon

 Smith was arraigned in the afternoon and was being held without bail in Marion County Jail.
 It wasn’t clear whether his case had been assigned to the state public defender’s office or a specific attorney.
 The office didn’t immediately respond to a message asking about that, and a lawyer whose name appears in court documents said she had not formally been assigned the case and could not comment.

-At the arraignment, a district attorney said Smith refused a field sobriety test and was unable to focus and answer basic questions, the Salem Statesman Journal reported.
+At the arraignment, a district attorney said Smith refused a field sobriety test and could not focus and answer basic questions, the Salem Statesman Journal reported.
 The prosecutor also said Smith acknowledged taking “speed” the day before the crash and was in possession of methamphetamine, according to the paper.

 The husband of one of the dead passengers said their 1-year-old son had asked for his mother on Friday.